 Cool Off with Local Craft Beer

 Whether you consider yourself an outdoorsy person or not, the River Bend Nature Center— a 20-acre non-profit environmental education facility—will have you fawning over the natural flora and fauna of Wichita Falls.
 Walk the trails amongst the forest, wetlands, and gardens, and keep your eyes out for cardinals, blue jays, robins, raccoons, opossums, and even grey foxes that are native to the area.
 Explore more than 100 live exhibits, including salamanders, turtles, and frogs, in the Bryant Edwards Learning Center.
-There’s also a state-of-the-art Ruby N. Priddy Butterfly and Nature Conservatory, where you’ll find butterflies, prairie dogs, and fish inside a beautifully landscaped glass structure.
+At the state-of-the-art Ruby N. Priddy Butterfly and Nature Conservatory, you’ll find butterflies, prairie dogs, and fish inside a beautifully landscaped glass structure.
 Finish your visit with a stop at the gift shop and pick up a nature-themed memento.

 Ride the Best Mountain Biking Trail in Texas

-Bridges, drops, switchbacks, and a Texas-sized serving of twists and turns are all part of the 13-mile Wee-Chi-Tah Off Road Trail.
-Voted the best urban off-road trail in the Lone Star State, this well-marked trail passes through gorgeous terrain, and even a waterfall along the way.
+Bridges, drops, switchbacks and a Texas-sized serving of twists and turns are all part of the 13-mile Wee-Chi-Tah Off-Road Trail.
+Voted the best urban off-road trail in the Lone Star State, this well-marked trail passes through gorgeous terrain and even a waterfall along the way.
 Mountain bikers of all levels can enjoy the trail, as there are detours around the technical sections.
 Follow the clearly marked arrows and orange ribbons to stay on the course and you’ll see for yourself why mountain bikers rave about this exciting trail.